Calendar Girls: Inspiration

-The fundraising phenomenon of the Calendar Girls was inspired by the death of Angela Baker's husband John Richard Baker, an Assistant National Park Officer for the Yorkshire Dales National Park Authority, who died from non-Hodgkin's lymphoma at the age of 54 in 1998.
+The fundraising phenomenon of the Calendar Girls was inspired by the death of Angela Baker's husband John Richard Baker, an Assistant National Park Officer for the Yorkshire Dales National Park Authority, who died from non-Hodgkin's lymphoma, a form of blood cancer at the age of 54 in 1998.
 During his illness, Baker's friends began to raise money, initially with the aim of purchasing a sofa for the visitors' lounge in the hospital where John was treated.
 Nothing could have prepared them for the way their original calendar took off.
-To date, they have raised over £3 million for Leukaemia & Lymphoma Research, the UK's leading blood cancer charity.
+To date, they have raised over £3 million for Leukaemia & Lymphoma Research (now Blood Cancer UK), the UK's leading blood cancer charity.

 The photos for the 2000 Alternative WI Calendar, as it was named, were taken by Terry Logan, a former professional photographer who was married to one of the models.
 It was released on 12 April 1999 and became a runaway success, selling out in the first week.
 10,000 additional copies were printed, all of which were sold within three weeks.
 Nine months after its launch, the calendar had sold 88,000 copies.
 It then was adapted for a US version covering June 2000 – December 2001.
 The ladies were invited to appear with Jay Leno and Rosie O'Donnell on their respective talk shows.
 That year the calendar sold 202,000 copies, with its proceeds being used to fund lymphoma and leukaemia research in new laboratories at the University of Leeds.

 Since 2000, the Calendar Girls have produced calendars for 2004, 2005, 2007 and a recipe calendar for 2008 with their favourite Yorkshire recipes on the back of each month.
 Ten years on, they launched a 2010 calendar with a new set of full colour images and the aim of raising £2 million for Leukaemia & Lymphoma Research.
 In addition, they have released a range of merchandise in aid of the charity throughout the years.